Jose Trevino Player Props: Yankees vs. Cubs

-Jose Trevino -- with a slugging percentage of .385 in his past 10 games, including two extra-base hits -- will be in action for the New York Yankees versus the Chicago Cubs, with Drew Smyly on the hill, on July 8 at 1:05 PM ET.
+Jose Trevino -- hitting .179 with a double, a home run, a walk and two RBI in his past 10 games -- will be in action for the New York Yankees against the Chicago Cubs, with Kyle Hendricks on the hill, on July 9 at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Orioles.
+In his previous game he had a hitless showing (0-for-3) against the Cubs.

 Jose Trevino Game Info & Props vs. the Cubs